 Having read (researched) over 600 social-psychology books*—some over 900 pages long, with small print (and someone left all the pictures out), to where I could argue in their defense (which I will not, since they are wrong)—I have lectured in liberal universities, explaining the evils of dialectic 'reasoning' (the dialogue process being used to determine right from wrong) only to have the professors (liberal professors at that) tell their students they could not "refute a word" I said.

-The following article might be lengthy and involved but if you "bother" your "self" to read it, all of it, you will understand why they could not refute the truth.
+The following article/issue might be lengthy and involved but if you "bother" your "self" to read it, all of it, you will understand why they could not refute the truth.
 Many of the links in the article, such as the father's/Father's authority, the guilty conscience, the child's carnal nature, dopamine emancipation, "self interest," the heart of man, and especially the difference between discussion and dialogue are essential to understanding the subject so do not overlook them.
 While you might not like hearing it (or in this case reading it) and therefore knowing it, the truth that is, you can not refute it.

-This research was "triggered" by "goals 2000" which was based upon "Bloom's Taxonomies," which I was "trained "in while earning my teaching degree—of which I had to repent (knowing, i.e., discerning that something was wrong with my "training," but, like most teachers, not knowing what it was).
+This research was "triggered" by "goals 2000" which was based upon "Bloom's Taxonomies," which I was "trained "in while earning my teaching degree—of which I had to repent (knowing, i.e., discerning that something was wrong with them, but, like most teachers, not knowing what it was).
 This research explains what is wrong with using "Bloom's Taxonomies" in the classroom—for any parent, student, teacher, leader, legislator, judges, minister, etc., who might want to know the truth.

 "For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; And they shall turn away their ears from the truth, and shall be turned unto fables."
 2 Timothy 4:3, 4